-Attorneys are now filing lawsuits in New Jersey and Missouri alleging that the talc in Johnson’s body powder has caused ovarian cancer in women and Johnson and Johnson failed to warn them about this risk.
+Attorneys are now filing lawsuits in New Jersey and Missouri alleging that the talc in Johnson & Johnson’s body powder has caused ovarian cancer in women and the company failed to warn them about this risk.
 Around 700 lawsuits have now been filed, according to media reports.

-The product is normally referred to as baby powder but it is also sold by J&J under the name Shower to Shower as part of its body powder products.
+The product is normally referred to as baby powder but it is also sold by Johnson & Johnson under the name Shower to Shower as part of its body powder products.
 The lawsuits allege that regular application of the product to the genital region increases the risk of cancer.

 One out of 70 women are diagnosed with this form of cancer and around 14,000 die annually from it.
 It is the fifth leading cause of cancer-related deaths among women.